 Minds Behind The MIND

 Families, educators, health professionals, and community members are invited to attend a series of presentations about neurodevelopmental disorders provided by the UC Davis Center for Excellence in Developmental Disabilities (CEDD) at the MIND Institute.
-Presentations, which are free and open to the public, are 5:30-7:00pm in the MIND Institute auditorium.
+Presentations, which are free and open to the public but registration is required.
+The presentations are held from 5:30-7:00pm in the MIND Institute auditorium unless noted.
 For information about parking and directions, see below.

 The UC Davis MIND Institute is a collaborative international research center committed to the awareness, understanding, prevention and care of neurodevelopmental disorders.
 The Center for Excellence in Developmental Disabilities (CEDD) brings added resources to expand the activities and impact of the MIND Institute, serving as a resource in the areas of education, research and service, providing a link between the university and the community to improve the quality of life for individuals with developmental disabilities.

 For more information about the series, contact Robin Stewart at 916-734-0484.